+Table 12: Final Multivariate Model of Log of Cost of Care per Child Hour

 Factors Coefficient Estimates

 Intercept 1.0145

-FDCRS 31
+FDCRS

 3-4 0.0735

-4-5 0.1578 0.2979
+4-5 0.1578

-5-6
+5-6 0.2979

 >6 0.4010

 Service characteristics

-Log of operating hours 0.0236
+log of operating hours 0.0236

 Operate overnight -0.0850

 Number of children in care:

 5-9 0.0805

 10-14 -0.0868

 15-19 0.0881

 Care for infants 0.0718

 In FCC system 0.1790^

-In CACFP 0.0902
+In CACEP 0.0902

 Some children receive subsidies 0.0584

 Measures of market

 Log of median neighborhood income -0.0331

 Percent low-income children served -0.2045

-Percent high-income children served 32 0.1516^
+Percent high-income children served 0.1516^

-Region of the State:33
+Region of the State:

 Western -0.0172

 Central -0.0223

 Northeast 0.2149

 Metrowest 0.3050

 Southeast -0.0158

 Provider demographics

 Under 30 -0.0655

-Over 49 34 0.1173^
+Over 49 0.1173^

 Black 0.0588

 Hispanic -0.1771

-Other nonwhite race/ethnicity 35 0.2925
+Other nonwhite race/ethnicity 0.2925

 Scale 9.7974

-^{31 &}quot;FDCRS scores of less than 3" served as the reference category, to which other FDCRS categories are compared.
-32 "Percent of moderate-income children served" is the income reference category, to which each of these two income variables is compared.
-33 The Boston region is the region reference category to which each of the other five regions is compared.
-34 "Between the ages of 30 and 49" is the age reference category to which these two age variables are compared.
-35 "White"is the reference race/ethnic category, to which the other categories are statistically compared.

-In general, the findings for the relationship between costs and quality confirm what the descriptive statistics above imply.29 Incremental increases in quality for providers rated as good or excellent imply significant increases in cost, even after controlling for all the factors listed in Table 12.
-About 27 percent of the variation in cost is explained by these measurable factors.
-Controlling for region and other market measures, providers with FDCRS scores of "good" (5 to 6) or "good/excellent" (6 to 7) charged rates that were 30 and 40 percent higher, respectively, compared to providers with less than a "minimal" FDCRS score of 3.30
+An = 10: n = 05: n = 01: n = 001

 The model also provides a complex picture of the economic context of the relation between quality and costs.
+The incomes of families served, variations in the economies

+"FDCRS scores of less than 3" served as the reference category, to which other FDCRS categories are compared.

+&lt;sup>32 "Percent of moderate-income children served" is the income reference category, to which each of these two income variables is compared.

+The Boston region is the region reference category to which each of the other five regions is compared.

+&lt;sup>34 "Between the ages of 30 and 49" is the age reference category to which these two age variables are compared.

+&lt;sup>35 "White" is the reference race/ethnic category, to which the other categories are statistically compared.

-The incomes of families served, variations in the economies in different regions of the state, and variations in income at the neighborhood level are all inter-related.
+in different regions of the state, and variations in income at the neighborhood level are all inter-related.
 Those living in the Northeast and Metrowest regions of the state had costs that were around 21 and 31 percent higher, respectively, than those residing in Boston.
 These regional differences in costs reflect regional differences in labor markets and household incomes.
 When we did not control for neighborhood variations in income or for region (model 3 in Appendix A), we found that providers serving higher income families (over \$80,000 per year) received 24 percent more in revenues, and providers serving lower income families received 24 percent less, than those serving moderate-income families.
 However, once we controlled for these market variables, we found that there was no longer a significant difference between the revenues of providers serving low-income families and the revenues of providers serving moderate-income families.
 While providers serving higher-income families received 15% more than providers serving moderate-income families, even after controlling for neighborhood variations in income and for region, this is a marginally significant result (p < .10).